Dan Humphrey: Season 5

-Meanwhile, in Brooklyn, Dan is still trying to stop the publishing of his book, in order to save the relationship he has built with his closest friends and family.
-He calls Serena on the phone and asks her how she went through Lily's bank account so that he can go to Vanessa's bank and look for the publisher, but she tells him that it was all Chuck's doing, driving him to go searching for Chuck.
+Meanwhile, in Brooklyn, Dan is still trying to stop the publishing of his book to save the relationship he has built with his closest friends and family.
+He calls Serena on the phone and asks her how she went through Lily's bank account so that he can go to Vanessa's bank and look for the publisher.
+However, she tells him that it was all Chuck's doing, driving him to go searching for Chuck.
 To his horror, he finds Chuck getting beat up by men.
-He attempts to save Chuck, when he reveals that the men were not real criminals and he paid them to hurt him, much to Dan's astonishment.
+He attempts to save Chuck, when he reveals that the men were not real criminals, and he paid them to hurt him, much to Dan's astonishment.
 This leads Dan to search for Blair and inform her about Chuck's recent dilemma.

 Meanwhile, at the feast, Blair begins to feel sick and searches for an excuse to run to the bathroom without arising suspicion.
 She begins to silently pray to God for a way out, and once she finishes, she sees Dan at the front of the door.
 Blair rushes to his side and drags him to the toilet and orders him to guard the door.
 Dan announces that Chuck is getting himself into trouble again, but Blair brushes it off, stating that he's merely doing it to get her attention.

 Once Dan hears Blair throw up, he begins to get worried and, like Beatrice, assumes that she has gone back to her previous bulimic ways.
 He voices out his concern and Blair leaves the washroom stall, stating that she was not bulimic, but instead pregnant.
 However, Beatrice walks into the bathroom just as Blair reveals her pregnancy to Dan.
 The both of them are shocked, but agree to keep it a secret.

 Afterwards, Blair arrives at Dan's loft once again, revealing to him that she is uncertain who the father of her unborn child is.
 He encourages her to take a test, but she refuses, stating that she'll lose everything if Chuck is the actual father.
 Dan responds that she will still have him, causing Blair to cry and rest her head on Dan's shoulder.
 He then kisses her forehead.

 However, Blair, being her usual self, still tries to avoid taking the test, but after much persuasion from Dan, she eventually does, and announces that the father is Louis.
 She then tells Louis that she's pregnant, much to his elation.
 Soon afterwards, Serena, Nate, Chuck, Louis's mother, Eleanor and Cyrus all know about Blair's pregnancy, and she decides not to keep anymore secrets regarding her unborn child.

 Dan decides that it is time for him to tell Blair about his feelings for her, engaged or not, when she comes and visits him at his loft, feeling heavy-hearted and dejected.
 She tells him that she wishes to be happy again, but has forgotten how to be.